keeyith/walkAllFiles/README.md

 # WalkAllFiles

-A handy go script that walks each directory recusrsively and prints out XML file information for each file.
+A handy go script that walks each directory recursively and prints out XML file information for each file.

 ## To Build
 go build walkAll.go